 The textile is produced in China and consists of 100% polypropylene (PP) with ceramic powder or 50% polyester with ceramic powder and 50% cotton.

 Directions for Use: On the spine of the horse back pad you will find a strip of Velcro.
 Remove the top strip of Velcro from the horse back pad and sew that piece into the underside of any existing horse blanket/sheet that you have/use.

-You would then put the back pad on your horse, then set the blanket that you have sewn the Velcro strip into on top of your horse; the Velcro will then be attached onto the back pad giving you the means of securing it.
-You may also use a surcingle, by attaching it to the rings that are sewn on the horse back pad.
+You would then put the back pad on your horse, then set the blanket that you have sewn the Velcro strip into on top of your horse; the Velcro will then be attached to the back pad giving you the means of securing it.
+You may also use a surcingle, by attaching it to the rings that are sewn on the horseback pad.